Effective Date: February 04, 2010

 (7) Assign Center representative(s) to RPT Program-chartered boards and the NRPTA with decision authority to make commitments for the Center.

 a.
-Consistent with NPR 7120.5, NASA Space Flight Program and Project Management Requirements, RPT Program performance measures shall be defined in objective, quantifiable, and measurable terms and documented in the RPT Program Control Plan.
+Consistent with NPR 7120.5, NASA Space Flight Program and Project Management Requirements, RPT Program performance measures shall be defined in objective, quantifiable, and measurable terms and documented in the Annual NASA Management and Performance Document.

-A.11 NPD 8831.1, Maintenance and Operations of Institutional and Program Facilities and Related Equipment (Revalidated June 16, 2008).
+A.10 NPD 8831.1, Maintenance and Operations of Institutional and Program Facilities and Related Equipment.